UN probe: Both Koreas violate armistice in gunfire exchange

 SEOUL, South Korea (AP) — A U.N. investigation into a recent exchange of gunfire between the two Koreas has determined that both countries violated the armistice that ended the 1950-53 Korean War, the American-led U.N.
 Command said Tuesday.

-The May 3 gunfire exchange was the first shooting inside the Korean Demilitarized Zone in about 2½ years, but there were no known casualties on either side.
+The May 3 gunfire exchange was the first shooting inside the Korean Demilitarized Zone in about 2½ years.
+There were no known casualties on either side.

 The DMZ, which was established as a buffer at the end of the Korean War, is a de facto border separating North and South Korea.
 It is officially jointly overseen by North Korea and the U.N.
 Command.